revbayes/revbayes.github.io/tutorials/bayes_factors/index.md

 probability of the data for all points between the posterior and the prior—effectively summing the probability of the data over the prior probability of the parameters to estimate the marginal likelihood.
-Technically, the steps correspond to a series of ‘powerPosteriors()‘, where the likelihood is iteratively raised to a series of numbers between 1 and 0 (Figure [fig:ss]).
+Technically, the steps correspond to a series of `powerPosteriors()`, where the likelihood is iteratively raised to a series of numbers between 1 and 0 (Figure [fig:ss]).
 When the likelihood is raised to the power of 1 (typically the first stepping stone), samples are drawn